MAthallahR/MAthallahR/README.md

 - 🤝 You can call me Atha/thalah/whatever you want

-- 🏆 My hobbies and interests are games , football , music , film
+- 🏆 My hobbies and interests are games , football , music , film , comics (some)

 - 📫 You can reach me at **mathallahr37@gmail.com**

+- 💌 Feel free to contact me!

 <h3 align="left">You can contact with me at :</h3>
 Discord : maztardo